Park So-hyun (tennis)

-Park has a career-high WTA singles ranking of 295, achieved on 18 July 2022.
-On the ITF Junior Circuit, she has a career-high combined ranking of 17, reached on 14 October 2019.
+On the ITF Junior Circuit, she reached a career-high combined ranking of No. 17, on 14 October 2019.

+Career

 Park made her WTA Tour main-draw debut at the 2018 Korea Open, after being handed a wildcard into the singles tournament.

+She made her debut for the South Korean Billie Jean King Cup team in April 2022 in a tie against Indonesia.